 Tonia formerly served as the co-founder of Synergy Incubators, a non-profit aimed at offering certified commercial kitchen support services and programs, and she now serves as revitalization strategist for the city of Fairborn, where she and other city officials have launched Spark Gluten-Free, Phase I of Spark Fairborn — a kitchen incubator aimed at serving food businesses and entrepreneurs.
 Spark Fairborn, the larger kitchen, is projected to open its doors in July.

-Joe and Tonia Fish are our Daytonians of the Week, and we caught up with the busy parents of two girls to find out a bit more about them.
+Joe and Tonia Fish were our Daytonians of the Week from Feb.
+14-24, and we caught up with the busy parents of two girls to find out a bit more about them.
 Tonia provided the answers on behalf of the couple.

 What have each of you been up to lately?